 The Samsung HW-B650 is a 3.1 soundbar released in 2022.
-It's the next generation of the Samsung HW-A650, and overall, its performance is pretty similar to its predecessor.
-It's a simple bar with a similar design to the Samsung HW-B550 and the Samsung HW-B450, but with an included center channel to improve vocal reproduction.
+It's the next generation of the Samsung HW-A650, and overall, its performance resembles its predecessor.
+It's a simple bar with a similar design to the Samsung HW-B550 and the Samsung HW-B450 but with an included center channel to improve vocal reproduction.
 It doesn't offer as many features as Samsung's more premium models, like room correction or Dolby Atmos support, but you still have a graphic EQ on hand to improve its sound.

-The Samsung B650 is decent for mixed usage.
-It's a 3.1 bar suitable for many different types of audio content, with a neutral sound right out of the box that reproduces voices and lead instruments with detail and clarity.
-While there's a little less rumble in the low-bass, you still have lots of customization tools to control its sound.
+The Samsung HW-B650 is decent for mixed usage.
+It's a 3.1 bar suitable for many different types of audio content, with clear and accurate reproduction of sound right out of the box.
 It can also playback 5.1 surround sound formats like Dolby Digital, which you often find on streaming platforms, though its performance isn't the most immersive.
-Unfortunately, there's no Dolby Atmos support to help you take advantage of more immersive object-based audio formats, either.
+Unfortunately, there's no Dolby Atmos support to help you take advantage of more immersive object-based audio formats.

-The Samsung B650 is fair for movies.
+The Samsung HW-B650 is fair for movies.
 Dialogue is clear and present in the mix thanks to its balanced mids, and there are many customization tools to help you get the most from its sound.
 It can playback 5.1 surround sound formats like Dolby Digital, which you often find on streaming platforms.
-However, since it's a 3.1 bar, it has to downmix it into stereo to play it.
-For a more immersive sound, you can always add a separate rear speaker kit from the manufacturer.
+However, since it's a 3.1 bar, it has to downmix surround sound into stereo.
+For a more clear and real sound, you can always add a separate rear speaker kit from the manufacturer.

-If you come across another version of this bar, let us know in the discussions, and we'll update our review.
+If you come across another version of this bar, let us know in the forums, and we'll update our review.

-The Samsung B650 is a good 3.1 soundbar that offers similar performance to last year's Samsung HW-A650.
-It sounds similar to the Samsung HW-B550, too, but its discrete center channel improves the quality of vocal reproduction.
-It's ideal for stereo content like music and TV shows, and you can always add on rear speakers from the manufacturer to improve its surround sound.
+This 3.1 soundbar offers similar performance to last year's Samsung HW-A650.
+It also sounds similar to the Samsung HW-B550, but its discrete center channel improves the quality of vocal reproduction.
+It's ideal for stereo content like music and TV shows, and you can always add rear speakers from the manufacturer to improve its surround sound.

 The Samsung HW-Q600B and the Samsung HW-B650 are both 2022 releases from the manufacturer.
 The main difference between these two bars comes in support for height content like Dolby Atmos, which is often found on different streaming platforms.
 The Q600B supports height content, while the B650 doesn't.